Computational creativity: Musical creativity

 Computational creativity in the music domain has focused both on the generation of musical scores for use by human musicians, and on the generation of music for performance by computers.
 The domain of generation has included classical music (with software that generates music in the style of Mozart and Bach) and jazz.
 Most notably, David Cope has written a software system called "Experiments in Musical Intelligence" (or "EMI") that is capable of analyzing and generalizing from existing music by a human composer to generate novel musical compositions in the same style.
 EMI's output is convincing enough to persuade human listeners that its music is human-generated to a high level of competence.

 In the field of contemporary classical music, Iamus is the first computer that composes from scratch, and produces final scores that professional interpreters can play.
 The London Symphony Orchestra played a piece for full orchestra, included in Iamus' debut CD, which New Scientist described as "The first major work composed by a computer and performed by a full orchestra".
 Melomics, the technology behind Iamus, is able to generate pieces in different styles of music with a similar level of quality.

 Creativity research in jazz has focused on the process of improvisation and the cognitive demands that this places on a musical agent: reasoning about time, remembering and conceptualizing what has already been played, and planning ahead for what might be played next.

 The robot Shimon, developed by Gil Weinberg of Georgia Tech, has demonstrated jazz improvisation.
-Virtual improvisation software based on researches on stylistic modeling carried out by Gerard Assayag and Shlomo Dubnov include OMax, SoMax and PyOracle, are used to create improvisations in real-time by re-injecting variable length sequences learned on the fly from live performer.
+Virtual improvisation software based on researches on stylistic modeling carried out by Gerard Assayag and Shlomo Dubnov include OMax, SoMax and PyOracle, are used to create improvisations in real-time by re-injecting variable length sequences learned on the fly from the live performer.